ErpNetDocs/winclient/introduction/navigators/coloring/overview.md

-# Conditional Coloring
+# Conditional coloring

-<b>Conditional Coloring</b> allows you to change the color and font in any field for the different Reports, Navigators, and Document Forms by a preset condition.
+<b>Conditional coloring</b> allows you to change the color and font in any field for the different Reports, Navigators, and Document Forms by a preset condition.
 It helps the visual comprehension of the information.
 You can set it for a single cell, the entire row, or a specific cell in an already colored row.

 ![Coloring](pictures/coloring.png)